cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/filesystem.rst

 .. note::

    The shared drives are only accessible from the head node.
-If you need to analyze data located on either of these shared, then you will need to copy it an appropriate projects folder.
+If you need to analyze data located on either of these shared drives, then you will need to copy it an appropriate projects folder.

 The primary use of your home folder is to store your programs and scripts, configuration files, and similar files that are not related to